GreenPlanet-Capital/StratDaemon/README.md

 #### For User

-- `config.ini` should be updated with your Robinhood credentials and other settings.
+- `config_dev.ini` should be updated with your Robinhood credentials and other settings.
 This should be in directory where you run the below commands.

 - Orders should be in JSON format.
 You can refer to `examples/sample_orders.json` for the structure.